akiradeveloper/dm-writeboost/README.md

 ## Features
 * **Durable**: Any power failure can't break consistency because each log consists of data, metadata and the checksum of the log itself.
-* **Lifetime**: Other caching softwares separates data and metadata (e.g. dm-cache) and therefore submits writes to SSD too frequently. dm-writeboost, on the other hand, submits only one writes for handreds data and metadata so the SSD lives longer since SSD's liftime depends how many writes are submitted.
+* **Lifetime**: Other caching software (e.g. dm-cache) separates data and metadata and therefore submits writes to SSD too frequently. dm-writeboost, on the other hand, submits only one  writes for hundreds of data and metadata updates so the SSD lives longer since SSD's lifetime depends on how many writes are submitted.
 * **Fast**: Since the sequential write is the best I/O pattern for every SSD and the code base is optimized for in-coming random writes, the write performance is the best of all caching drivers including dm-cache and bcache.